erikssource/jdbidemo/article/springbootandjdbi.md

 import java.util.UUID;

-public record OrderLineDto(UUID orderId, UUID productId, int quantity, int price) {
+public record OrderLineDto(UUID orderId, UUID productId, int quantity, int price) {}

-}
 ```

 A record will have getters with the same name as the fields in the class: orderId, productId,
 quantity, and price.
-We could also have a regular POJO (Plain OLd Java Object) with the same method
+We could also have a regular POJO with the same method
 names and bind to methods as well.

 **Calling Procedures**